ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 - 'group_rekeying': MAY be omitted, if the KDC uses the "Point-to-Point" group rekeying scheme registered in Section 11.12 of {{I-D.ietf-ace-key-groupcomm}} as the default rekeying scheme in the group (OPT9).
 In any other case, the 'group_rekeying' parameter MUST be included.

-To generate the keying material, the KDC starts at the same Base IV and Partial IV, and different keys are derived for each sender, based on the Sender ID.
+To generate the keying material, the KDC starts at the same Base IV and Partial IV, and different keys are derived for each sender, based on their Sender ID, sent as the 'group\_SenderId' inside the 'key' parameter.

 If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members, upon the new node's joining (see {{rekeying}}).
 In such a case, the joining node is not able to access secure communication in the pubsub group prior its joining.